asan-nasa/adapt_find/README.md

 ```$ python fastqc_parser.py```

-run_fastqc is a mandatory argument.
-The different arguments and options are mentioned in the manual
+The different arguments and options for the three tools are described in the [manual](https://github.com/asan-nasa/adapt_find/tree/master/manual)